UPCOMING CLASSEs, WORKSHOPS, and events

 This class does not come with clay, you can purchase clay from us on the first day of class.
 You will need a basic tool kit which you can either purchase from our online store or on the first day of class.
 You are also welcome to bring your own tools!
 Your class comes with 8 hours of open studio time to come in and practice what you are learning in class.
 More details about open studio times and logistics during the first week of class.

 When: Thursday evenings from 6:00pm-9:00pm.
-8 Weeks beginning May 1 and ending June 16.
+8 weeks beginning October 16 and ending December 11.
+There is no class on Thanksgiving.

 Instructor: Kelly Brothers